oneconvergence/dkube-examples/insurance/README.md

 ### Pipeline (Training or Retraining)

 1. From **workspace/insurance/insurance** open **pipeline.ipynb** to build the pipeline.
-2. In 1st cell, specify input_train_type to 'training' or 'retraining'.
+2. In 1st cell, specify input_train_type as 'training'
-   - For 'retraining', specify the source if your data is in sql.
+   - Specify the source as 'sql', if your data is in sql.
 3. The pipeline includes preprocessing, training and serving stages.
   - **preprocessing**: the preprocessing stage generates the dataset (either training-data or retraining-data) depending on user choice.
   - **training**: the training stage takes the generated dataset as input, train a sgd model and outputs the model.
   - **serving**: The serving stage takes the generated model and serve it with a predict endpoint for inference.
+4. Verify that the pipeline has created the following resources
+  - Datasets: 'insurance-training-data' with version v2
+  - Model: 'insurance-model' with version v2

 ### Inference